MwitaChacha/MwitaChacha/README.md

-- 👋 Hi, I’m Chacha.
+ 👋 Hi, I’m Chacha.
 A Software Developer based in Nairobi, Kenya.
-- I love writing code and turning, once that were ideas into great working pieces of software to provide solutions.
+ I love writing code and turning, once that were ideas into great working pieces of software to provide solutions.
-- The process of designing applications and software from the ground up is one that I am fond of.
-Be it creating wireframes, designing mockups in Figma or actually writing the code.
+ The process of designing applications and software from the ground up is one that I am fond of.
+Be it creating wireframes, designing mockups in Figma and actually writing the code.
-- The following are my skills and stacks:
+ The following are my skills and stacks:
 <img src="https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=green">
 <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white">
 <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB">